Exodus (musician)

-George Lubega Timothy (born 8 June 1984) is a Ugandan singer known by his stage name Exodus.
+George Lubega Timothy (born 8 June 1984), is an Ugandan Gosple Artist known by his stage name Exodus.
 He made his musical debut in 2008 with his hit single "Ganja Man".

 Early life

 Exodus was raised by a single mother, who died when he was 10 years old.
 He was then taken in until he was 12 years old by his polygamous father.
 Exodus had to join the streets of Kampala after being rejected by his physically and mentally abusive father.

 At age 12 in 1996, he started feeding in dustbins, smoking marijuana, sniffing petrol and pickpocketing for a living around Katwe, Dewinton road and Owino market which was his base.
 In 2001, he left the streets for Nakulabye in Kiyaaye where together with a friend, Dan Kimuli, began a new life.

 He spent some time at an orphanage run by Mamma Irene Gleeson, an Australian missionary.

 It was Kimuli who suggested that he visit pastor Robert Kayanja's Miracle Centre church.
 "I wanted to taste this Jesus that was preached that day, and the following week I went back and gave my life to Jesus" said Exodus in an interview.
 His first hit as a solo artist "Once a Ganja Man" narrates the journey of his life on the streets of Kampala to his transformation as a follower of Christ.
 In "Once a Ganja man" he narrates, "Remember the days of Ganja, when we used to smoke Ganja" This single became an anthem in churches, conferences and even at secular concerts.
 The Once a ganja man single became so massive and it got huge airplay on radio and Television stations worldwide.
 At his age, his first serious single managed to get airplay on MTV base yet those that joined the industry years back and even have the funds to facilitate their projects have failed to have their songs played on MTV.
 With just one song, Exodus won several awards from religious organisations and Buzz Magazine.